Replace with: <ins class="adsbygoogle"...>

 What is passive voice — and why does it matter?

 In an active sentence, the subject performs the action: "The editor rejected the manuscript."
 In a passive sentence, the subject receives the action: "The manuscript was rejected by the editor."
-Both are grammatically correct — but they create very different effects.
+Both are grammatically correct — but they create very different effects on the reader.

-Passive voice is not wrong.
-It's a deliberate tool used in scientific writing, formal reports, and contexts where the actor is unknown or unimportant.
-The problem is when writers use it unconsciously, which weakens prose, obscures responsibility, and increases reading difficulty.
+Passive voice is not wrong — it is a deliberate grammatical tool with legitimate uses.
+The problem arises when writers use it unconsciously and habitually, which weakens prose, obscures responsibility, and increases reading difficulty without any corresponding benefit.

 Who should use this tool?

-Teachers and educators can use this tool to help students understand the difference between active and passive voice in practice — seeing their own writing highlighted is more effective than abstract grammar rules.
+Teachers and educators can use this tool to give students concrete, visual feedback on passive voice usage.
+Seeing their own writing highlighted in amber is far more effective than abstract grammar instruction.
+The active voice score gives a clear target to improve towards.

 Business and marketing writers should aim for an active voice score above 80%.
-Corporate communications are notorious for passive constructions that dilute accountability and energy.
+Corporate communications are notorious for passive constructions that dilute accountability, energy, and persuasive force.
+A quick passive voice check before sending important communications takes seconds and can meaningfully improve their impact.

-Fiction writers will find this tool useful for identifying passages where prose feels distant or lifeless — passive voice is often the culprit.
+Fiction writers will find this tool useful for identifying passages where prose feels distant or lifeless — passive voice is frequently the hidden culprit.
+Literary editors consistently flag passive overuse as one of the most common issues in submitted manuscripts.

 Replace with: <ins class="adsbygoogle" data-ad-format="fluid"...>

-The right target depends entirely on your writing type.
-Academic scientific writing may legitimately score 60–70%.
-Marketing copy and journalism should aim for 85%+.
-Most writing benefits from an active voice score above 75%.
+The right target depends entirely on your writing type and context.
+Academic scientific writing may legitimately score 60–70% active voice due to disciplinary conventions.
+Marketing copy, journalism, and business writing should aim for 85% or higher.
+Fiction varies by author style and genre — literary fiction often sits at 75–85%, while thriller and action writing tends towards 90% or more.
+Most general writing benefits from an active voice score above 75%, with anything below 60% worth reviewing carefully.

 Frequently asked questions